 When You Can Get Your Felony Reduced

-While there are several times during your case when you can request a reduction of your felony, a 17(b) motion to reduce is typically filed after you have successfully completed probation, or when you probation was terminated early due to good behavior.
+While there are several times during your case when you can request a reduction of your felony, a 17(b) motion to reduce is typically filed after you have completed probation, or when your probation was terminated early due to good behavior.

 The judge could also reduce a felony to a misdemeanor after your preliminary hearing, or at the time of sentencing on your felony case.
 In some cases, our criminal attorneys might be able to assist you in obtaining early termination of probation.
 Contact our law firm for more information.

-The legal process of a 17(b) motion to reduce a felony starts with filing a specific petition with the court where they will schedule a hearing date.
-The prosecutor's office has to be served with the papers and provided sufficient notice to oppose your motion.
+The legal process of filing a 17(b) motion to reduce a felony starts with submitting a specific petition to the court, which will then schedule a hearing date.
+The prosecutor's office must be served with the papers and provided with sufficient notice to oppose your motion.

 At the hearing, both sides will present an argument.
 The judge will use a variety of factors in order to determine whether to grant or deny your PC 17(b) felony reduction.
 These include: